 How is a molar pregnancy treated?

 “Typically, a diagnosis is made with a combination of an ultrasound and a serum quantitative human chorionic gonadotropin [hCG] blood test,” says Lua Eiriksson, a gynaecologic oncologist in Hamilton, Ontario.
 “The ultrasound will show an abnormal pregnancy, and the hCG test will usually show that this pregnancy-related hormone is higher than what you would expect at this point in the pregnancy.”
 The patient would be referred to a gynaecologist, and the most likely treatment option is dilation and curettage (D&C), a day-surgery procedure done under local or general anaesthetic where abnormal tissue in the uterus is removed.
 The tissue removed is sent to pathology to confirm the diagnosis, and weekly bloodwork is done to monitor hCG levels.
 “It’s expected that, once the uterus is evacuated, the hCG levels will decrease until they’re undetectable,” says Eiriksson.
 This usually takes about six months.
-Coping with miscarriage: grief, recovery, and how to tell people

 Are there potential complications?